Birth of Wilmington FastPitch at Winter Park Optimist

 There are 12 members of the North Carolina High School Softball Hall of Fame.
 Three of them Buck and Judy O’Shields and Chip Adams are from Wilmington.
 Buck and Judy were the spark plugs to getting fast pitch in High School.
 Chip Adams was coach of those Laney teams above and the current coach of Ashley High School.

 Four Optimist Clubs in New Hanover County have been playing softball over the past years.
 Over those years many efforts have been made to make softball a strong entity of its own.
 Winter Park Optimist and many of the past Supper Optimist softball leaders have long been attached to this effort.
 Softball members of both clubs have worked together to ensure a fair balanced approach to softball.
 From everything to keeping players in their leagues, to balance schedules.
-After a long courtship with Myrtle Grove Optimist/Halo Sports, they also came on board.
-For the better part of 7 years a small tight knitted group of softball parents have worked together to make softball what it is today.
+For the better part of 10 years a small tight knitted group of softball parents have worked together to make softball what it is today.

-Our goal of merging and coming together as a group and form Wilmington Fast Pitch Softball came to fulfillment in October 2014.
 Our goals are simple.
 Offer high level instruction to players and coaches.
 To build a strong recreation program with balanced teams.
-Win District and State Little League Championships.
-Compete at Little League World Series.
-And teach our girls life lessons through softball.
+Win District and State All star Championships.